LerinRuss/WiFi_Dodge/ReadMe.md

 Actual: Not
 5)
 It seems score is not synchronized when the player hust connected into running game
+6)
+The size of the world is set in the Host and there is a case when another man plays on big device with better pixel quality for him there will be "gaps" (he will see how spirits are spawned)

 Client 1:
 Character 1 + Movement Direction + Control